- Getting started

 Make sure the Edbot Software is running locally on your device.
 Your Edbots should be available in the Robots pane.
 It doesn't matter if they are configured locally or remotely.

 Generate the sample projects by selecting Scratch → Generate Sample Projects in the Edbot Software.
 This will embed the Scratch 2.0 extension with your Edbot names into each project.
 You can open any of the generated Scratch 2.0 projects but for now open the edbot_blank.sb2 project.
 You'll find the new blocks in the Scratch 'More Blocks' section.
 Use them like any other Scratch blocks to build your program.
 Note all Scratch 2.0 project files have an .sb2 suffix.

 You can use the Scratch → Project updater in the Edbot Software to rename robots in existing Scratch projects and update the Scratch blocks if the project was generated by an older version.

 The Edbot Scratch blocks are described below in a fair amount of detail.
 Please take the time to read through the rest of this document to familiarise yourself, there's a lot going on!
 We've called our Edbot 'Bob', but you'll have given yours its own cool name of course…

-Some of the Edbot Scratch blocks need a value or range of values.
-If you enter an invalid value, Scratch has no way of letting you know and will ignore the block.
+Some of the Edbot Scratch blocks require you to enter a value.
+If you enter an invalid value, Scratch has no way of letting you know.
 You can check for errors by opening the Log Viewer window in the Edbot Software under Tools → Log viewer.